ya lit

 Worth 1000 Words #13: Ol’ Reliable

-On the first day of college, I was nervously approaching my first ever class - Health and Wellness - wondering who I would sit with, if I'd make any friends, and why on earth said class needed to be so freakin' far away from the parking lot, when my backpack strap broke.
-Now, superstitious folk … Continue reading Worth 1000 Words #13: Ol’ Reliable
+On the first day of college, I was nervously approaching my first ever class – Health and Wellness – wondering who I would sit with, if I’d make any friends, and why on earth said class needed to be so freakin’ far away from the parking lot, when my backpack strap broke.
+Now, superstitious folk Continue reading

 Autumn